 What documents do I need to provide?

-We will email you a set of forms that we need you to complete and sign before we can see you.
-You can email to our office, or bring it with you to your visit.
+We will email you a set of forms that must be completed and signed at least one week before we can see you.

-A report and CD of your most recent brain MRI or head CT
+A report of your most recent brain MRI or head CT

 A list of the medications you have tried for migraine and/or your vestibular symptoms.
 If possible, write down why you stopped taking these medications.

 If available, previously performed labs, and reports from previous tests, including electroencephalography (EEG), nerve conduction studies and electromyography (EMG), rotary chair testing, vestibular-evoked myogenic potentials (VEMPs), and posturography.

 Any report you would like us to review for your appointment.